-As of June 30, 2022, the System manages more than 36% of its assets internally, saving millions in management fees each year.
+As of June 30, 2023, the System manages nearly 40% of its assets internally, saving millions in management fees each year.
 Other cost-saving measures include monitoring investment manager trade execution costs and negotiating favorable investment management fees.
-The Investment Division continues to work with the custodian bank to enhance reporting capabilities, build upon the in-house trade management system, and enhance its risk management evaluation capabilities.
+The Investment Division continues to work with the custodian bank to enhance reporting capabilities, build upon the in-house trade management system, and strengthen its risk management evaluation capabilities.